shufflrr/userguide/src/reports-slide.md

 >**Pro tip!**
 >
-> Some of the most useful columns in the Slide report are on the right - scroll to see whether the new slide is generating collaboration (in the form of likes and comments), and whether it's being seen and used.
+> Some of the most useful columns in the Slide report are on the right - scroll to see whether the new slide is being seen and used.

 ![Reports - slide tab - focusing in on useful columns](img/reports-slide-focus.png)